 Why U.S. Economic Power Is More than Its GDP

-The United States has an economic power that exceeds its GDP.
+The United States has an economic power that exceeds its gross domestic product (GDP).
 One reason is that its currency, the dollar, is also the world currency.
 The dollar is used for most international transactions, including all oil contracts.
 Its position was established after World War II at the Bretton Woods Conference.

 Nineteen nations have a higher GDP per person than the U.S., but that doesn't make them powerful.
 Most of these are either financial centers, oil-exporting countries, or both.
 For example, Norway and Bermuda have a higher GDP per capita, but they aren't the driver of the global economic engine like the United States.
 Although China is the world's largest economy, its GDP per capita was only $16,600.
 It's not an economic power if it can't create a high standard of living for its residents.

-America's economic power came from its abundance of natural resources.
+The U.S.'s economic power comes from its abundance of natural resources.
 It has thousands of acres of fertile land and lots of fresh water.
 It also has an abundance of oil, coal, and natural gas.
-Its large land mass is bordered by two large coastlines that provide ports for commerce.
+Its large landmass is bordered by two large coastlines that provide ports for commerce.

 Also, the United States is governed by one political system, monetary system, and language.
 This gives it a comparative advantage over the world's second-largest economy, the European Union.
 The EU is made up of 27 separate member countries with different political systems and languages.
 This makes it more difficult to manage its single monetary system unified by the euro.

 A fourth advantage is its large and diverse population.
-This allows companies to test market products before incurring the expense of bringing them to market.
-That lowers product development costs.
+This allows companies to test market products before incurring the expense of bringing them to market, lowering product development costs.